w-lfpup/wctk-redux-ssr/README.md

 For this example, web components are built using [wctk-js]() and state management is implemented with [redux]()

-This example demonstrates how to deliver an SSR response with:
+This example demonstrates how to deliver an initial response with:
-- All styles and initial structure
+- SSR / SSG styles and structure
 - No FOUC (flash of unstyled content)
 - Web components via declarative shadow dom

-Then the initial response:
+Then afterwards:
 - Progressively-enhance state-management with redux
-- Progressively-enhance interactivity with wctk-js
+- Progressively-enhance web-component interactivity with wctk-js
 - Subscribe components to datastores like redux with wctk-js

 ## License